-The operating organization is "[a]ny organization or person applying for authorization or authorized to operate an authorized facility or to conduct an authorized activity and responsible for its safety.
-This includes, inter alia, private individuals, governmental bodies, consignors or carriers, licensees, hospitals, self-employed persons.
+3.8 The senior management of an organization that manages radioactive waste is required to provide adequate resources to ensure that the organization manages the radioactive waste safely:-(see Requirement 9 of GSR Part 2 [5]-.]).
+The senior management of such an organization should include in private individuals, governmental bodies, consignors or carriers, licensees, hospitals, and self-employed persons."
+[1].
 Operating organization is synonymous with 'operator'" [1].
-The licensee is "[t]he holder of a current licence.
+The licensee is "[t]hedefined as "The holder of a current licence.
 The licensee is the person or organization having overall responsibility for a facility or activity" [1].
 The operating organization may not be the holder of the licence (e.g. the operator could be a supply chain organization).
 In practice, for an authorized facility, the operating organization is normally also the registrant or licensee.
 However, the separate terms are retained to refer to the two different capacities [1].